Chase Ink Business Preferred Cell Phone Protection: How It Works

 Chase Ink Preferred Card cell phone insurance

-One of my favorite benefits of the Ink Business Preferred Card is the cell phone protection it offers.
+One of the most underrated benefits of the Ink Business Preferred Card is the cell phone protection it offers.
 Given how expensive smartphones are nowadays, this is a benefit that could prove especially beneficial for many.
-What makes this so great is that the card offers up to 3x Ultimate Rewards on cell phone spending, and on top of that offers industry-leading protection.
+What makes this so great is that the card offers up to 3x Ultimate Rewards on cell phone spending, and on top of that, offers industry-leading protection.

 What is the cell phone protection benefit?